Akfi23/AkfiFramework/README.md

   Raycasts, collisions, and triggers handled natively in systems — no GameObject overhead.

 - **⚙️ Code Generation**
   Auto-generates providers, systems, and bindings from attributes.
-Edit once, deploy everywhere.

 ---